What Are the Main HDB Rules And Regulations for Renovation?

 Prohibited Structural Elements

-While you can usually hack non-load-bearing partition walls, you still need a permit and must ensure that no structural elements are tampered with during the process.
+While you can usually hack non-load-bearing partition walls, you still need a permit must elements tampered with during the process. that no structural

 Wall hacking and demolition are classified as noisy works and are restricted to 9:00 am to 5:00 pm on weekdays only.
 Such work is strictly prohibited on Saturdays, Sundays, and Public Holidays.

-Only certified workers can carry out hacking, and no more than two approved hand-held power tools may be used at any one time.
+Only certified workers ca ry out hacking. approved hand-held power tools may be used at any one time.

 The 3-Year Bathroom Rule